jonnew/ONIX/pcie-analog-io/README.md

 http://www.keyelco.com/category.cfm/Standard-Blanks/Computer-Bracket-Blanks-With-Tabs/p/427/id/704/c_id/899

 There is one 0.05" pitch BGA connector (the samtech FMC connector) and a few omnetics connectors with inacessible pins on the board, so a stencil and reflow soldering need to be used.

-The Samtec FMC connector might need to be clamped or held down during reflow soldering.
-The samtec docs state that they should settle on their own during reflow though, so trying that first seems like a good idea (  http://suddendocs.samtec.com/processing/searay_soldering1.pdf ).